How to File an LLC Annual Report in Arkansas? (Full Guide)

 Checking files for Annual Franchise Tax report

-Many states refer to this document as the annual report, but it's called an annual franchise tax report in Arkansas.
+Most states call this document an annual report.
+In Arkansas, it's called an annual franchise tax report — same concept, different name.

 How to File an Arkansas Annual Report?